unisonweb/unison/docs/codebase-editor-design.markdown

 There's a nice little combinator library you can write to build up `Namespace` values in various ways, and we can imagine the Unison `use` syntax to be sugar for this library.

-**Arya**: I'm still thinking we'll want something like scopes to be able to apply a changeset to a prefix in a "clone package foo.x to foo.y and apply these changes" sort of wway.
+**Arya**: I'm still thinking we'll want something like scopes to be able to apply a branch to a prefix in a "clone package foo.x to foo.y and apply these changes" sort of wway.